neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/challenges-js-basics.md

 Please add these mechanics to your Quiz App:

-- Clicking on the "bookmark" button should toggle the button's visual state from being inactive to active an otherwise.
+- Clicking on the "bookmark" button should toggle the button's visual state from being inactive to active and vice versa.
 (The card should not yet be displayed on the "Bookmarks" page)
 - Clicking on the button labeled "Show Answer" should make the answer text visible, which was hidden before.
 Another click should hide the answer text again.